This post contains collections of products that I personally recommend (it may contain affiliate links).

 - Green goddess dressing is another great compliant dip that tastes particularly great with carrots and celery.

-- Finally, Alex Snograss of The Defined Dish cracked the code on a whole 30 compliant Cocktail Sauce Recipe.
-It’s really worth checking out.
+- Alex Snograss of The Defined Dish cracked the code on a Whole30-compliant Cocktail Sauce Recipe.

-- First, blanch the broccoli and cauliflower to make them more tender and less better (check out this post for more on blanching).
+- First, blanch the broccoli and cauliflower to make them more tender and less bitter (check out this post for more on blanching).

 - Like always, I like to start with bowls or ramekins, so add the dips and shrimp (or grilled chicken) to the board first to anchor it.